yandex/perforator/README.md

 - Efficient and high-quality collection of kernel + userspace stacks via eBPF technology.
 - Scalable storage for storing profiles and binaries.
 - Support of unwinding without frame pointers and debug symbols on host.
-- Convenient query language and UI to inspect CPU usage of applications via flamegraphs on any specified timeline.
+- Convenient query language and UI to inspect CPU usage of applications via flamegraphs.
-- Supported languages: C++, Go, Rust, Java, Python, Node.js.
+- Support for C++, C, Go, and Rust, with experimental support for Java and Python.
-- Support of generating sPGO profiles for building your applications with Profile Guided Optimization (PGO).
+- Generation of sPGO profiles for building applications with Profile Guided Optimization (PGO) via [AutoFDO](https://github.com/google/autofdo).

 ## Minimal system requirements